I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_ndk_capabilities.md

 <li>Set the <b>Size</b> member to <b>NDIS_SIZEOF_NDK_CAPABILITIES_REVISION_1</b>.</li>
 </ul>

+`Flags`

+`MaxQpCount`

+The maximum number of queue pairs (QPs) that can be supported by the adapter.

 `MaxCqCount`

 The maximum number of completion queues (CQs) that can be supported by the adapter.

+`MaxMrCount`

+The maximum number of memory regions (MRs) that can be supported by the adapter.

+`MaxPdCount`

+The maximum number of protection domains (PDs) that can be supported by the adapter

 `MaxInboundReadLimit`

 The maximum number of incoming outstanding read requests that can be supported by the adapter.
      If this member is zero, there is no adapter limit.
 In this case, there is still a limit for each queue pair.
 The limit for each queue pair is specified in the <b>MaxInboundReadLimit</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439851">NDK_ADAPTER_INFO</a> structure.

-`MaxMrCount`

-The maximum number of memory regions (MRs) that can be supported by the adapter.

-`MaxMwCount`

-The maximum number of memory windows (MWs) that are supported by the adapter.

 `MaxOutboundReadLimit`

 The maximum number of outgoing outstanding read requests that can be supported by the adapter.
     If this member is zero, there is no adapter-wide limit.
 In this case, there is still a limit for each queue pair.
 The limit for each queue pair is specified in the <b>MaxOutboundReadLimit</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439851">NDK_ADAPTER_INFO</a> structure.

-`MaxPdCount`

-The maximum number of protection domains (PDs) that can be supported by the adapter

-`MaxQpCount`
+`MaxMwCount`

-The maximum number of queue pairs (QPs) that can be supported by the adapter.
+The maximum number of memory windows (MWs) that are supported by the adapter.

 `MaxSrqCount`